 Calculate your costs first, including advertising the property, cleaning, maintenance, insurance, and anything else that comes out of your pocket.
 Next, look to see what other properties similar to yours charge in rent.

 Take into account the different seasons.
-It’s customary to charge a lot more during high season and school holidays, much to the ire of parents everywhere.
+It’s customary to charge more during high season and school holidays as demand for holiday accommodation is higher at this time.
 Be willing to charge mid-week stays and weekend lets as well as full weeks.
 So, you could have a pricing structure for Friday to Friday, Friday to Monday, and Monday to Friday.
 Mid-week and weekends are typically charged at 70-80% of the full rate.
 Shorter lets tend to be popular out of season and can boost your income.

 Consider offering a discount for longer stays, such as two or more weeks.

 Don’t be tempted to undercut everyone else in an attempt to attract more bookings.
 Charging too little is a bad idea for many reasons.
-Firstly, it suggests there is a reason why your property is so cheap, and secondly, you will attract a lower-quality customer, who might not take such good care of the place.
+It suggests there is a reason why your property is so cheap and may not attract your ideal holiday goer.

-As long as your property represents good value and has plenty to offer discerning guests, they will be happy to pay an enhanced rate.
+As long as your property represents good value and has plenty to offer discerning guests, they will be happy to pay to stay there.
 Your aim should always be to offer a “quality product”.
-People want to feel pampered when they go on holiday, and if your property has an air of luxuriousness about it, they won’t mind paying a bit extra for the privilege of staying there.
+People want to feel pampered when they go on holiday, and if your property has an air of luxuriousness about it, you will find plenty of people who want to stay.

 Preparing your holiday let for visitors